hcerpandam/TimeForceAppBERV1/README.md

-# TimeForceAppBE
+# TimeForceAppBERV1

 ## Description

 This is the **back-end** of an open source project for an online time banking.

-Is being developed with Spring (Spring boot toll), JPA, Hibernate and MySQL.
+Is being developed with Spring (Spring boot tool), JPA, Hibernate and MySQL.

 The release date of the whole product will be on **february the 18th**